niru2286/git_learning/README.md

-# createa new file for my project
+# create new file for my project